stefanes/PSTibber/docs/graphql-ws.md

 ### Example

-Complete example of reading live consumption data for 30 seconds and then closing the connection:
+Complete example of reading live consumption data for 30 seconds and gracefully closing the connection when done:

 ```powershell
 function Write-PackageToHost {